Company Formation - Registration - Incorporation - Set-up

 Complete Formations welcomes ideas and comments from any of our visitors and would be delighted to receive suggestions concerning additional information which could be included within these pages.

-We trusts that you will find the resources listed below useful and hope that you will visit us regularly as we continue to update the range and depth of our coverage.
+We trust that you will find the resources listed below useful and hope that you will visit us regularly as we continue to update the range and depth of our coverage.

 Company Formation and Tax Savings provides an example of how trading as a limited company as opposed to as a sole trader can potentially reduce overall taxation liabilities

-Company Formation Statistics lists the numbers of incorporations which have taken place in England, Wales and Scotland.
+Company Formation Statistics lists the numbers of incorporations which have taken place in England, Wales, Scotland and from October 2009 Northern Ireland.
 It also provides calculations on the percentage changes from one month to another.
+Archive company formations data from February 2006 is also available.

 Directors and Secretary Requirements lists the numbers and type of personnel that are needed to comply with the latest company formation regulations.
 These will of course be updated for the Companies Act 2006 provisions due to take effect on 6th April 2008.